nathantsoi/rack-mini-profiler/README.md

 ## Access control in production

 rack-mini-profiler is designed with production profiling in mind.
-To enable that just run `Rack::MiniProfiler.authorize_request` once you know a request is allowed to profile.
+In environments other than development and test, rack-mini-profiler is set to whitelist mode.
+Therefore, to enable profiling, run `Rack::MiniProfiler.authorize_request` once you know a request is allowed to profile.

 ```ruby
 # A hook in your ApplicationController